Monday, January 19, 2026

 Grover agrees.
 “It’s not in the world of, ‘oh, what can I get from it?’
 It’s not extractive, like ‘I go, I’m going to get the new business idea.’
 No, you’re going to work on you,” he says.
 And that self-work allows the user to be “a clear vessel, a clear conduit,” he says, “so that you can actually discern those new ideas without abusing that relationship with the medicine.”

-This idea isn’t unique to The Journeymen.
+The couple is onto something.
+Demand has been high for their journeys and other psychedelic healing offerings across the globe, from MDMA to Iboga.
 Scores of psychedelic guides, healers, and users attest to its self-healing focus, regardless of the user’s initial intention.
 And Grover takes it a step further, suggesting that the very nature of psilocybin — a fungus — is to hollow us out.
 “If you look at mushrooms in a forest, they decompose that which is no longer necessary.”
 Grover says there are stories, emotions, and feelings that we all hold on to but haven’t been taught how to release them.
 “Psilocybin is wonderful at helping us dissolve those old aspects of ourselves that are no longer needed for where we’re at,” he says.
+“It’s connecting to an innate intelligence that we all have.
+But we haven’t been shown how to actually connect to it,” Logan says.

 best psychedelic retreats